Home

 Synonyms: Craniopharyngeal duct tumor; Rathke's pouch tumor; pituitary adamantinoma (old term)

 A craniopharyngioma is a benign tumor that develops near the pituitary gland (a small endocrine gland at the base of the brain.)
-This tumor most commonly affect children between 5 and 10 years of age.
+This tumor most commonly affects children between 5 and 10 years of age.

 Craniopharyngioma causes symptoms in three different ways: